-Capacitance is the ability of an object or material to store an electric charge.
+Capacitance is the ability of an object (material in a particular geometry) to store an electric charge.
 Specifically, it is a measure of an isolated conductor's ability to store charge at a given voltage difference.
 In this sense, an object's capacitance is the ratio between its charge at a particular voltage difference and that voltage difference.
 Functionally, this leads to capacitance also being a measure of how much energy a capacitor can store.

 Often a capacitance is thought of as being the physical property of a capacitor that has two conducting plates close to each other.
 The capacitance is described mathematically as:

 Capacitance is measured in farads (F), with 1 farad representing 1 coulomb per volt.
 This means that if an isolated conductor had a capacitance of 1 farad and was charged with 1 coulomb, it would have a voltage of 1 volt on its surface.
 There is also an alternate way to determine the capacitance of a capacitor if its dimensions are known.
 If the area of the plates of the capacitor can be determined, the capacitance can be calculated from the expression:

 - farads (F) is the capacitance, measured in